10 Best Putters Of All Time (Tested and Reviewed for 2025)

 With 19 PGA Tour wins, including two Masters titles in 1984 and 1995, Ben Crenshaw has long been considered one of the top putters of his generation.

-Professional golfers worldwide have emulated Ben’s long smooth putting stroke, while fans treasured his passionate style of play and sportsmanship away from the course.
+Professional golfers worldwide have emulated Ben’s long, smooth putting stroke, while fans treasure his passionate style of play and sportsmanship both on and off the course.

 Seve Ballesteros

-Seve has long been considered one of the best putters of his generation and of all time with his Nicklaus-like stance.
+Seve has long been considered one of the best putters of his generation and of all time, thanks to his Nicklaus-like stance.

 Tom Watson

-One of the best American golfers of all time, Tom Watson won a staggering eight major championships over his professional career.
+One of the best American golfers ever, Tom Watson won a staggering eight major championships over his professional career.

 Featuring one of the most precise and dazzling short games ever, Watson’s skill on the greens made the difference in several of his major titles.